pawurb/mevlog-rs/README.md

 - a combination of an event signature and a contract address `Transfer(address,uint256)|0x6982508145454ce325ddbe47a25d4ec3d2311933`

 You can supply mutiple `--event` and `--not-event` flags for precise control over which transactions are included or excluded.

+### Transfer filters

+The `--transfer` option allows filtering transactions that emitted ERC20 Transfer events.
+The filter criteria can be:

+- a contract address matching any transfer amount: `0xa0b86a33e6ba3bc6c2c5ed1b4b29b5473fd5d2de`
+- a contract address with amount filtering: `0xa0b86a33e6ba3bc6c2c5ed1b4b29b5473fd5d2de|ge1000` (transfers >= 1000 tokens)
+- amount operators: `ge` (greater or equal), `le` (less or equal)
+- amount units: raw numbers, `ether`, `gwei`, etc.

+You can supply multiple `--transfer` flags to match transfers from different tokens or with different amount criteria.

+By default, transfer amounts are not displayed in the logs.
+Use the `--transfer-amount` flag to show transfer amounts alongside the Transfer events.

 ### EVM tracing filters